From Magic to Marketing: My Career Journey

 Conclusion (for now)

 My work has been even more fun and fulfilling than I ever anticipated.
-I look forward to many more interesting twists and turns during my life, so far, it’s been unforgettable.
+I look forward to many more exciting twists and turns during my life; so far, it’s been unforgettable.